 Located right in the heart of Hwange and just three hours from Victoria Falls, Camp Hwange is one of the park’s newest tented camp lodges located right next to a busy watering hole frequently visited by herds of elephants throughout the year.
 Staying at Camp Hwange is glamping at its best and it gives you the experience of a beautiful safari camp while also bringing you very close to nature.
 Guests can experience the wildlife through game drives by day and by night, and incredible walking safaris.

 Camp Hwange is all about experiencing wildlife firsthand – it offers eight canvas and thatch chalets with large gauze windows facing the watering hole so everyone has an undisturbed view while letting the breeze in (and keeping insects out).
-Each room is furnished with comfortable double or twin beds, each with their own mosquito nets, soft floor rugs, a writing desk and a large wooden truck for storage.
+Each room is furnished with comfortable double or twin beds, each with its own mosquito nets, soft floor rugs, a writing desk and a large wooden truck for storage.
 The main camp has a firepit, the focal point for late-night drinks and early-morning coffee, a large communal dining table and a few seated areas with views of the watering hole and surrounds.

 Gorges Lodge – Victoria Falls